akash-network/node/_docs/testnet/client-usage.md

 ### Command usage
 #### `status`
-Print the attributes and status of one or more providers.
+Retrieve the attributes and status of one or more providers.

 **Usage**